diku-dk/futhark-pldi26/artifact/README.md

 ## Requirements

-- [Docker](https://docs.docker.com/get-docker/) on an x86-64 host
+- A system capable of running an x86-64 [Docker](https://docs.docker.com/get-docker/) image
 - The artifact image `propprop.tar.gz`
-- A few GB of RAM
+- 6GB of RAM

 Fig. 14 has two parts with different GPU requirements: